HomeUpdated to 2025 tax year

 Reasons to file a tax return even if not mandatory:

 Many tax clinic clients do not owe tax, are not entitled to a refund, and are not required to file a return.
-However, they may still choose to file because, without a return, they could miss out on some or all of the following:
+However, by not filing they could miss out on:

-In addition some clients are required to file a return as a condition of maintaining subsidized housing.
-They may be required to provide their landlord with a notice of assessment.
+Some clients are required to file a return as a condition of maintaining subsidized housing.
+They may need to provide their landlord with a notice of assessment.

-Additionally, low-income earners may want to file a return to increase their Canada Training Credit or their RRSP contribution limit.
-They may also need to file in order to transfer a tuition amount to a parent or to carry forward a tuition credit to a future year.
+Additionally, some low-income earners will want to file a return to increase their Canada Training Credit or their RRSP contribution limit.
+Or they may file to allow for a transfer of a tuition amount to a parent or to carry forward a tuition credit to a future year.

 Low income Ontarians paying electricity bills may get reductions through the Ontario Electricity Support Program.
 The filing of tax returns is required for ongoing eligibility to this program.